ChanMunFai/InfoSys_DSL_final/README.md

 In this project, we were given a data set of daily exchange rates from Kaggle, and had to conduct our own research into possible reasons for the USD's appreciation during the 2007-08 Financial Crisis.
 In a short time span of a few weeks, we sourced the rest of the data from different sources (IMF, World Bank) and ran a multivariate linear regression to test for alternative hypotheses.

-I was primarily responsible for data wrangling as well as a large portion of the linear regression.
+I was primarily responsible for a large portion of the data wrangling, visualisations and linear regression.